 River before the falls is approximately 300 m wide, it flows in majestic, wide canyon covered with pristine rainforest.

 Mazaruni divides at the falls with an island.
 Main flow at the falls is approximately 400 m wide, the smaller northern arm is narrower.
 The river and the landscape change at the falls.
-Mazaruni falls into narrow gorge with majestic, torrential waterfall.
+Mazaruni falls into a narrow gorge with a majestic, torrential waterfall.
 The stream is squeezed and is approximately 50 – 70 m wide.
-Falls have several steps over the distance of 2 km, total height difference exceeds 60 metres.
+Falls have several steps over the distance of 2 km, total height difference exceeds 60 meters.

 Aruwai Falls are included in the following lists: